MLB Player News

 Jhoan Duran RP | PHI

-Phillies' Jhoan Duran: Notches save No. 19
+Phillies' Jhoan Duran: First save since return from IL

 -